Ibn Majah: Biography

+The last two, though praised by scholars, have been lost.

 The Sunan

 The Sunan consists of 1,500 chapters and about 4,000 hadith.
 Upon completing it, he read it to Abu Zur’a al-Razi, a hadith authority of his time, who commented, "I think that were people to get their hands on this, the other collections, or most of them, would be rendered obsolete."